apigee/edge-gcp/multinode-autoscale/jinja/README.md

 edgescale-network-firewall                compute.v1.firewall              COMPLETED  []
 edgescale-network-firewall-internal       compute.v1.firewall              COMPLETED  []
 edgescale-network-subnet                  compute.v1.subnetwork            COMPLETED  []
-Please allow 15 minutes for edge to be installed Please access the Edge UI at http://35.184.252.116:9000 Management Server is at http://35.184.252.116:8080 Please access the Devportal  at http://104.198.251.5:8079
+Please allow upto 15 minutes for edge to be installed Please access the Edge UI at http://35.184.252.116:9000 Management Server is at http://35.184.252.116:8080 Please access the Devportal  at http://104.198.251.5:8079